About Street-O Races

 Who can take part?

 Everyone is welcome.
-The events are particularly suitable for people who have never tried orienteering before, and are an excellent opportunity to meet club members and find out more.
-Events which are held in pubs may not be suitable for children – check with the organiser beforehand.
+You can race, run or walk a you wish.
+As these are relatively low key local events, the races are particularly suitable for people who have never tried orienteering before, and are an excellent opportunity to meet club members and find out more.

 Are you interested?